Village Aling The Way To Jiri To Everest Trekking

 Detailed Itinerary

 19 Days Jiri to Everest Base Camp Trekking is the second-longest trekking itinerary in the Everest region.
-Similarly, the trekking itinerary is longer, but you can have different superb views daily.
-We hope you will enjoy much of the given itinerary of trekking from Jiri to Everest.
+Similarly, the trekking itinerary is longer, but you can enjoy different superb views each day.
+We hope you will enjoy much of the trekking itinerary from Jiri to Everest.

 We suggest you have your sleeping bag, sun cream, headlamp, and sunglasses.
 You can rent sleeping bags and down jackets in Kathmandu, too.

-However, It is an adventure trekking destination in Nepal.
+However, it is an adventure trekking destination in Nepal.
 Mar-Jun and Sep-Dec are the best trekking seasons in Jiri.
-Usually, the trek takes 19 days from Kathmandu to Shivalaya by bus / Jeep, gets to Everest, and flies back to Kathmandu by plane from Lukla.
+Usually, the trek takes 19 days from Kathmandu to Shivalaya by bus/Jeep, then goes to Everest, and flies back to Kathmandu by plane from Lukla.

 Similarly, we are not operating any hotels in Kathmandu ourselves.
-But, we do provide a hotel booking service on request only.
+But we provide a hotel booking service only on request.

 Day01